galkinvv/pradeque/README.md

    * if iteartor is in "no-table-pointer" mode, a field-near-first block is consulted.
     * if table exists iterator is upgraded to current mode.
 	 * otherwise advance is calculated with assumption that requested block exists.
 	* if iterator "plain table adressing" bit set calculate target table position and read it.
 	 * if table position is not filled (initially zeroed, or marked as unused/freed) upgrade to "no plain adressing" mode
 	* for non-plain-addressing table is consulted first time to get current adressing mode and second time to load pointer to allocated block.
   * so for iterators with table pointer two techincal bits are used:
    * bit describing if plain adressing mode should be tried
-   * (there was idea to have a bit that can be used to determine if distance should be calculated over zero or ovre max but this can be solved by size limiting)
+   * (there was idea to have a bit that can be used to determine if distance should be calculated over zero or ovre max but this can be solved by size limiting and using non-plain for max-size blocks)
 * memory free strategy
  * it's a bad idea to free block immediately after it become unused because there is high chance it would be used again
  * it's a bad idea to check about freeing blocks too often